 Beautiful.
 Other parts of the song really fit what we do in the pro-life movement.
 If you answer ‘yes’ to this “summons”, I dare say prepare yourself for some suffering, but what do I know?

 I know Ian is one special kid, he was conceived on Father’s Day.
-My husband and I found out we were pregnant with him after running a half marathon.
-We stopped at the drug store before church to be sure I was safe to celebrate with alcohol and so I took the test in the church bathroom of Sts Peter and Paul in Grangeville, Idaho on the Feast of Sts.
+My husband and I found out I was pregnant with him the same day we ran a half marathon.
+We stopped at the drug store before Mass to get a pregnancy test to be sure I was safe to celebrate with hot tub and alcohol.
+So I took the test in the church bathroom of Sts Peter and Paul Catholic Church in Grangeville, Idaho on the Feast of Sts.
 Peter and Paul!
 There is a plan and a purpose to this life.
-Ian was born in the beginning of Lent and he was healthy enough to be transferred to Boise from LA on Easter Monday.
-The night of my 33rd birthday, when he was only weeks old in the ICU he crashed and we experienced a deep agony.
-The medical team had to use paralyzing drugs to stabilize his oxygen by preventing him from moving and getting too agitated.
+Ian was born in the beginning of Lent (March 2nd) and he was healthy enough to be transferred to Boise from LA on Easter Monday.
+The night of my 33rd birthday, when he was only weeks old in the ICU; he crashed and we experienced a deep agony.
+The medical team had to paralyze him using drugs to stabilize his oxygen thus preventing him from moving and getting too agitated.
 It absolutely horrified me that that had to be done to keep our fragile little fighter alive.
-Christ died at 33, so did Sts Catherine of Siena and Faustina Kowalska, and as a person who ponders, I wondered if there would be some sort of turning point in my life at that age.
+Was this suffering a gift?
+Christ died at 33, so did Sts Catherine of Siena and Faustina Kowalska.
+As a person who ponders, I remember wondering in my youth if there would be some sort of turning point in my life at that age.
 I got my answer.
 I was given a cross.
 And through my suffering I didn’t so much change directions, but go deeper.
 Suffering can cause transformation.
-Perhaps that is why it seems at the end our lives we suffer so much as our bodies deteriorate; to prepare our immortal souls for eternity with Christ Jesus.
+Perhaps that is why it seems at the end of our lives we suffer so much as our bodies deteriorate; to prepare our immortal souls for eternity with Christ Jesus.